 It’s common to question whether or not you’re putting in enough work, and whether or not your training is ultimately helping you reach your performance goals.

-Lately, with more and more athletes posting their workouts on social media and fitness apps, it’s all too easy to compare your competitors’ level of work to your own.
-While this can be a healthy source of motivation in sports, every athlete’s body responds to certain training stimuli differently: the training load that works for one athlete may be too much for another.
+Lately, with more and more athletes posting their workouts on social media and fitness apps, it’s all too easy to compare your competitors’ level of training to your own.
+While this can be a healthy source of workout motivation, every athlete’s body responds to certain training stimuli differently: the training load that works for one athlete may be too much for another.

 Tim Don, a four-time ITU World Champion, three-time Olympian and world record holder for the fastest IRONMAN ever completed, knows a thing or two about getting and staying motivated.